 This section of the website houses resources relating to researching living with data – that is, how datafication is affecting the lives of ordinary people.
-For now, the section includes the outputs of two major pieces of work.
+For now, the section includes the outputs of three major pieces of work.

 Living With Data literature review

 Living With Data: knowledge, experiences and perceptions of data practices carried out an extensive review of existing empirical research into public understanding and perceptions of data practices which was published on 21 May 2020.
 The full report, a short accessible summary, and accompanying list of references are all available from this page in the Current Research section of this site.

 Resources for doing qualitative research which addresses inequalities in times of social distancing